-As our society is more and more geared towards living in cities, in fact 66% of the world’s population is predicted to live in urban areas by 2050, we tend to find ourselves living in an urban environment, with a morning wake-up call of a mix of sirens and the sound of glass bottles being emptied into the recycling.
+As our society is more and more geared towards living in cities, in fact, 66% of the world’s population is predicted to live in urban areas by 2050, we tend to find ourselves living in an urban environment.
+We’re woken up to a mix of sirens and the sound of glass bottles being emptied into the recycling.

 While we can’t deny the convenience of the city and the buzz of people and the seemingly limitless list of things to do and see, sometimes we can’t help but feel a disconnect from nature.
 As we are being made more and more aware of environmental issues, from deforestation to plastic in our oceans, maybe it’s time to reconnect with nature on a smaller scale, every day, in our own neighbourhoods.

-Nature connects us to our own humanity and by being more in touch with it can also improve our physical and mental well-being and generally make us feel happier, it connects us to the seasons and makes us aware of time passing.
+Nature connects us to our own humanity and being more in touch with it can also improve our physical and mental well-being and generally make us feel happier.
+It connects us to the seasons and makes us aware of time passing.
 By connecting with nature, we are also more motivated to protect and care for the earth and our surroundings.